Gene therapy for color blindness: Research

 The first retinal gene therapy to be approved by the FDA was Voretigene neparvovec in 2017, which treats Leber's congenital amaurosis, a genetic disorder that can lead to blindness.
 These treatments also use subretinal injections of AAV vector and are therefore foundational to research in gene therapy for color blindness.

 Human L-cone photopigment have been introduced into mice.
 Since the mice possess only S cones and M cones, they are dichromats.
 M-opsin was replaced with a cDNA of L-opsin in the X chromosome of some mice.
 By breeding these "knock-in" transgenic mice, they generated heterozygous females with both an M cone and an L cone.
 These mice had improved range of color vision and have gained trichromacy, as tested by electroretinogram and behavioral tests.
 However, this is more difficult to apply in the form of gene therapy.

 Recombinant AAV vector was to introduce the green fluorescent protein (GFP) gene in the cones of gerbils.
 The genetic insert was designed to only be expressed in S or M cones, and the expression of GFP in vivo was observed over time.
 Gene expression could stabilize if a sufficiently high dose of the viral vector is given.

 In 2009, adult dichromatic squirrel monkeys were converted into trichromats using gene therapy.
 New world monkeys are polymorphic in their M-opsin, such that females can be trichromatic, but all males are dichromatic.
 Recombinant AAV vector was used to deliver a human L-opsin gene subretinally.
 A subset of the monkey's M-cones gained the L-opsin genes and began co-expressing the new and old photopigments.
 Electroretinograms demonstrated that the cones were expressing the new opsin and after 20 weeks a pseudoisochromatic color vision test demonstrated that the treated monkeys had indeed developed functional trichromatic vision.

 Gene therapy was to restore some of the sight of mice with achromatopsia.
 The results were positive for 80% of the mice treated.

 In 2010, gene therapy for a form of achromatopsia was performed in dogs.
 Cone function and day vision have been restored for at least 33 months in two young dogs with achromatopsia.
 However, this therapy was less efficient for older dogs.

 In 2022, 4 young human ACHM2 and ACHM3 achromats were shown to have neurological responses (as measured with fMRI) to photopic vision that matched patterns generated by their scotopic vision after gene therapy.
 This inferred a photopic cone-driven system that was at least marginally functional.
 The methodology did not investigate novel color vision, though one respondent claimed to more easily interpret traffic lights.
 This may be considered the first case of a cure for colorblindness in humans.

+In July 2023, a study found positive but limited improvements on congenital CNGA3 achromatopsia.